hacking-robot/ht1632c-arduino-web-interface/README.md

 This is a "early stage" web interface for the powerful HT1632C bicolor(RG) led matrix library made by gauravmm and forked by flavio-fernandes. (cf http://www.sureelectronics.net/goods.php?id=1095)

+This project is unstable due to huge amount of memory needed to librairies and therefore causes freezes and arduino unexpected reboots.

 Prerequisites
 =============